 - Keep It Real… Very Real

-When you dig into the book, you’ll read extensively on each of the above.
+When you dig into the marketing books and lessons, you’ll read extensively on each of the above.
 These are actually individual chapters – with lessons, tips, and life changing stories for you.

 13. The Dip: A Little Book That Teaches You When to Quit (and When to Stick)

 You have this awesome idea that you so much believe in.
 You’re passionate about it, but after several weeks and months go by, you’ve nothing to show for it.